Red Sox vs. Mariners Player Props Betting Odds

 Crawford Stats

 - J.P.
-Crawford has collected 94 hits with 25 doubles, nine home runs and 62 walks.
-He has driven in 36 runs with one stolen base.
+Crawford has 94 hits with 25 doubles, nine home runs, 63 walks and 36 RBI.
+He's also stolen one base.

 Crawford Recent Games